 What is Mole?

-Mole, which is now one of the most representative dishes of Mexico, is a very misunderstood one, as there’s not one single ingredient that makes Mole a Mole, so is definitely NOT the chocolate sauce.
+Mole, which is now one of the most representative dishes of Mexico, is a very misunderstood food.
+Most people would associate the rich sauce with chocolate, but the truth is, there’s not one single ingredient that makes Mole a Mole, but it’s more like .

 When Spaniards arrived to the continent and brought with them their language, religion and traditions, they also introduced a huge array of new and diverse ingredients, giving the cooks an infinite number of possibilities.
 Mole began, evolving alongside the culture and was constantly adapting to the new acquired tastes and traditions of the emerging nation.

 I would consider Mole as the Mexican version of curry, in the sense that it is a sumptuous sauce composed of many different ingredients, served alongside vegetables, chicken or pork.
-Also, due to its labor-intensive making process it’s a dish that is mostly served in big occasions and festivities such as weddings, baptisms graduations and even funerals.
-Where many family members are expected to gather, it is custom to prepare just one big batch of the rich dish that could feed a big congregation of people – sometimes even for a couple of days.
+Also, due to its labor-intensive making process it’s a dish that is mostly served in big occasions and festivities such as weddings, baptisms graduations and even funerals (which you would still see happening in places like Oaxaca and its surroundings), where many family members are expected to gather and it is custom to prepare just one big batch of the rich dish that could feed a big congregation of people – sometimes even for a couple of days.

 The recipe for mole varies from family to family and it’s usually a well-kept secret passed down through generations.
 Ingredients tend to be completely different depending on the region of the country where it’s made, but chilies, nuts and seeds are the most commonly used.